akkadotnet/akka.net/docs/articles/streams/modularitycomposition.md

 ![Compose graph](/images/compose_graph.png)

-The diagram shows a `RunnableGraph` (remember, if there are no unwired ports, the graph is closed, and therefore can be materialized) that encapsulates a non-trivial stream processing network.
+The diagram shows a `RunnableGraph` (remember, if there are no un-wired ports, the graph is closed, and therefore can be materialized) that encapsulates a non-trivial stream processing network.
 It contains fan-in, fan-out stages, directed and non-directed cycles.
 The ``Runnable()`` method of the `GraphDSL` object allows the creation of a general, closed, and runnable graph.
 For example the network on the diagram can be realized like this: